SAP/ui5-migration/docs/guide/tasks.md

 # Available migration tasks

+The following tasks can be specified when running the migration.
+If omitted all tasks are run.

 | Name | Description |
 |:----:|-------------|
 | `fix-jquery-plugin-imports` | Checks usage of jQuery function extensions and ensures module imports are correct.
 By doing so, it might add unused dependencies, as the jquery modules might extend prototypes and/or introduce globals as a sideeffect.|